grantjenks/python-sortedcontainers/docs/performance-workload.rst

 can have a significant impact on performance and a :doc:`load factor performance comparison<performance-load>` is also provided.

-Because sortedcontainers is pure-Python, its performance also depends directly on the Python runtime.
+Because :doc:`Sorted Containers<index>` is pure-Python, its performance also depends directly on the Python runtime.
 A :doc:`runtime performance comparison<performance-runtime>` is also included with data from popular Python runtimes.